Transcendental Meditation

-Building on the teachings of his master Brahmananda Saraswati (known honorifically as Guru Dev), the Maharishi taught thousands of people during a series of world tours from 1958 to 1965, expressing his teachings in spiritual and religious terms.
-TM became more popular in the 1960s and 1970s, as the Maharishi shifted to a more technical presentation, and his meditation technique was practiced by celebrities, most prominently members of the Beatles and the Beach Boys.
-At this time, he began training TM teachers and created specialized organizations to present TM to specific segments of the population such as business people and students.
-By the early 2000s, TM had been taught to millions of people; the worldwide TM organization had grown to include educational programs, health products, and related services.
+Maharishi began teaching the technique in India in the mid-1950s.
+Building on the teachings of his master, the Hindu Advaita Vedanta monk Brahmananda Saraswati (known honorifically as Guru Dev), the Maharishi taught thousands of people during a series of world tours from 1958 to 1965, expressing his teachings in spiritual and religious terms.
+TM became more popular in the 1960s and 1970s as the Maharishi shifted to a more secular presentation, and his meditation technique was practiced by celebrities, most prominently members of the Beatles and the Beach Boys.
+At this time, he began training TM teachers.
+The worldwide TM organization had grown to include educational programs, health products, and related services.
 Following the Maharishi's death in 2008, leadership of the TM organization passed to neuroscientist Tony Nader.